sandiiarov/microfrontends/packages/externals/README.md

 # Externals package

-The root idea of this package is building shared libraries between SPAs.
-It is like a `vendor.js` file splitted on a few chucks (react.js, lodash.js, etc).
+The main idea of this package is building shared libraries between SPAs.
+It is like a `vendor.js` file splitted on a few chunks (react.js, lodash.js, etc).

-If a developer wants to share React between SPAs he needs to do to:
+If developers want to share React between SPAs they need to do:

 - `npm install react -E`
 - add react to `peerDependencies` section